Digital Security by Design

 What’s the investment?

-The Digital Security by Design programme is funded by £70 million from the Industrial Strategy Challenge Fund which is expected to be matched by funding of up to £117 million from industry.
+The Digital Security by Design programme is funded by £70 million from the Industrial Strategy Challenge Fund which is matched by funding of up to £117 million from industry.

 What are the opportunities?